IMPORTANT: Even as postal services resume, delays in mail delivery are expected. Access your benefits online. Visit our guide for help.

 share

-We are here to help support you with trusted information about diabetes, public resources for managing diabetes care for you or a loved one and provide Alberta Blue Cross® member benefits to support your overall health.
+We are here to help support you with trusted information about diabetes prevention, public resources for managing diabetes care for you or a loved one and provide Alberta Blue Cross® member benefits to support your overall health.

 Please be aware, this website is not intended to diagnose, treat or replace professional medical advice.
 If you or someone you know is experiencing a medical emergency, call 911 immediately or visit the emergency room.

-We are here to help support you with trusted information about diabetes, public resources for managing diabetes care for you or a loved one and provide Alberta Blue Cross® member benefits to support your overall health.
+We are here to help support you with trusted information about diabetes prevention, public resources for managing diabetes care for you or a loved one and provide Alberta Blue Cross® member benefits to support your overall health.

 Please be aware, this website is not intended to diagnose, treat or replace professional medical advice.
 If you or someone you know is experiencing a medical emergency, call 911 immediately or visit the emergency room.